1. Location – are the hostels in the city centre?

 9. Curfew – will you lock me out at night?

 No, we do not have a curfew.
 Once you have checked in you may leave and enter the hostel again at any time of the day or night.
-The door is often locked for security but the receptionst will let you in when you ring the doorbell.
+The door is often locked for security but the receptionst will let you in.

 10. Smoking, alcohol and drugs – what are the rules?

 Smoking, alcohol and drugs are not allowed in our hostels.
 We have a courtyard-garden where you are allowed to smoke normal cigarettes, but no drugs and no alcohol.

 11. Age limits – do you have a minimum or maximum age to stay?

 We do not have facilities for small children so under 5’s cannot stay with us and we don’t recommend our accommodation for anyone under 15.
 Most of our guests are in their 20’s.
 For the over 40’s we just want to mention that all our beds are bunks so you need to be able to climb up into a top bed – but if you’re young at heart then we’d love to welcome you to stay with us.

 12. Single-sex rooms – is it possible to have a room for men and women together?

 No, that’s not possible.
 All our rooms are single-sex so men and women need to book beds in different rooms.